scala/docs.scala-lang/_overviews/scala3-book/fp-pure-functions.md

 - A function `f` is pure if, given the same input `x`, it always returns the same output `f(x)`
 - The function’s output depends _only_ on its input variables and its implementation
+- it only computes the output and does not modify the world around it.

+This implies:
 - It doesn’t modify its input parameters
 - It doesn’t mutate any hidden state
 - It doesn’t have any “back doors”: It doesn’t read data from the outside world (including the console, web services, databases, files, etc.), or write data to the outside world